James Millican

 James Millican (February 17, 1910 - November 24, 1955) was an American actor with over 200 film appearances mostly in western movies.

+Biography

-Millican was the son of Fred S. Millican, a circus owner, and Dorothy Millican.
+Millican was the son of Fred S. Millican, a circus owner, and Amelia Millican.
+He had two brothers and two sisters.

 Millican was a close associate of cowboy star "Wild" Bill Elliott, staging a number of personal-appearance rodeos on Elliott's behalf.
 Millican was sent to Metro-Goldwyn-Mayer's dramatic school directly after graduating from University of Southern California.

-Death
+Personal life and death

-Millican died on November 24, 1955, after a brief illness and is buried in Forest Lawn Memorial Park (Glendale), California.
+Millican and his wife, Dorothy, had a daughter and a son.
+He died on November 24, 1955, after a brief illness and is buried in Forest Lawn Memorial Park (Glendale), California.